syedfa/apptentive-documentation/using_apptentive/android/customization_guide.md

 ## Modify Interaction Colors
 If your app has a significantly different color scheme than our SDK, you may choose to modify our colors by overriding them.

-1. Create a new file __*res/values/apptentive_colors.xml*__, and copy the relevant colors from apptentive's [res/values/colors.xml](https://github.com/apptentive/apptentive-android/blob/master/apptentive/res/values/colors.xml)
+1. In your app, create a new file __*res/values/apptentive_colors.xml*__, and copy the relevant colors from apptentive's [res/values/colors.xml](https://github.com/apptentive/apptentive-android/blob/master/apptentive/res/values/colors.xml).
+The name you choose or this file isn't important, but the names of the keys are.
 2. Change the values to suite your design.
-Make sure you use the original Apptentive name for your properties.
+Make sure you use the original Apptentive name for your keys.

   ```xml
   <color name="apptentive_dialog_title_text">#22AA22</color>